To create effective content for your brand, think in threes.

 According to Aristotle's Rhetoric there are three key elements of persuasion: ethos, pathos, and logos.

-Inspired by this concept, I've come up with a three-part framework to building a brand:
+Inspired by this concept, I've come up with a three-part framework you can use when creating content for your brand:

 1. Ethos - Cultivate trust.

 2. Pathos - Evoke emotional connection.

 Let's dive into each of these three key elements of effective content: